The Nueva School: Annual school trips

 Another element of a Nueva education is the annual trips program that occurs each year from first through twelfth grade.
 First graders participate in a one-night sleepover in the ballroom space.
 Second, third, and fourth graders go on grade level camping trips that are two, three, and four days long, respectively.
 Fifth-grade students visit Monterey.
 Sixth grade students travel to Washington, DC.
 Seventh-grade students go to Los Angeles and visit Japanese, Chinese and Spanish communities, also researching the film industry.
 Eighth-grade students travel to either Spain, China, or Japan depending on their language study, participating in a homestay.

 In the Upper School, prior to the COVID-19 Pandemic, ninth-grade students participated in annual trips to Peru to visit Machu Picchu.
 Currently, ninth-grade students take trips to the Pacific Northwest.
-Tenth-graders traveled to Costa Rica to work with the Upwell Turtles and the Monteverde Institute in conjunction with their biology curriculum, and currently take trips to Hawaii to study sustainability and post-colonial theory.
+Tenth-graders travel to Costa Rica to work with the Upwell Turtles and the Monteverde Institute in conjunction with their biology curriculum, and currently take trips to Hawaii to study sustainability and post-colonial theory.
 Eleventh-grade students break up into several groups and travel to various locations in the United States as part of their American Studies curriculum.
 Twelfth-graders visit Argentina, Taiwan, France, and various other countries.

 Extracurricular activities

-There are more than 50 clubs at Nueva, including a FIRST robotics team, an a cappella group, a French club, and a Dungeons and Dragons club.
+There are more than 50 clubs at Nueva, including a FIRST robotics team, an Economics Club, a Cheese club, and a Mock Trial team.
 Nueva students have received national recognition for extracurricular achievement.
-Nueva students have won the public forum debate championship at the Tournament of Champions, won the U.S. Mathematical Olympiad and competed at the International Mathematics Olympiad, been finalists at the MathWorks Math Modeling Challenge, won second place at the Broadcom MASTERS science competition, been named a Davidson Fellow for research on Alzheimer's disease, won third place at the National Geographic Bee, won the Caroline D. Bradley Scholarship, and competed at the international Prix de Lausanne dance competition.
+Nueva students have won the U.S. Mathematical Olympiad and competed at the International Mathematics Olympiad, been finalists at the MathWorks Math Modeling Challenge, won second place at the Broadcom MASTERS science competition, been named a Davidson Fellow for research on Alzheimer's disease, won third place at the National Geographic Bee, won the Caroline D. Bradley Scholarship, and competed at the international Prix de Lausanne dance competition.
 Nearly 10% of Nueva's senior class won National Merit Scholarships in 2019.

+Nueva is also hosts a journal club called DATAS.
+In addition to functioning as a journal club, DATAS hosts weekly talks, by students and external experts, called "Science Fridays."
+For over a decade, DATAS has hosted over 200 talks.
+Past guest speakers have included well-known academics, such as Dr. Robert Sapolsky and Dr. Siddhartha Mukherjee.
+At Science Fridays, organizers frequently hand out trays of samosas as a way to incentivize attendance.